 As for the meat, I still stick with the typical pork, chicken, beef, fish and seafood so I can have a variety to choose from.
 For more budget-friendly options, tinned fish is also fine and nutritious to have.
 As much as possible, avoid processed meat.

 Doing the High-Intensity Interval Training (HIIT) is a highly recommended form of exercise if you have access to an exercise bike.
 You can find more exercise tips that work well with the Fasting diet by using this Fast Exercise book via Amazon.

 Strength and muscle training is something that you can do as well.
 My morning routine is just doing 10 squats, 2 sets of 10 weight training for my arms & core plus 2 sets of resistant bands for my legs.

 To sum it up, I follow the Fast 800 book’s recommendation to the letter.
 Reading the Fast 800 book is a great way of understanding how body metabolism works and how fat and sugar affects our body.
-It also taught me to be mindful and extra critical on the food that we eat and the portions.
+It also taught me to be mindful and extra critical of the food that we eat and the portions.